huberbp/jmodev/README.md

 This will be a short and quick guide to getting involved with jmodev development.
 For more detailed information, please look in the documentation folder for a PDF and word document copy of a more formal documentation of the code.

+Also, as a note, I strongly recommend you develop on Linux for this.
+This is what I did, as Windows just requires too much setup to get everything to work out of the box.

 ## What's Going On?

 When developing jmodev, I used a combination of VSCode and Apache Maven.
 I strongly encourage future developers to do the same.
 An overview of both is below.